SteveALee/fullmeasure-blog/source/_posts/ears-open-for-conversations.md

 I have a picture of musical learning that is closely analogous to learning a language.
 It means learning to listen, audiate and reproduce using musical "atoms" and language rules.
 Our voice is our natural instrument with which we are intimately familiar for generating sound and pitches.
 Our body is primed to respond to and generate rhythm.
 So singing and body movement are going to be key, even though I'm not really happy with my ability to do either in a pleasant way.
 Luckily we now know how to get the adult brain to learn effectively.

-# Critical Learning Topics
+# Learning Topics for Ear First

 - growth mindset and mindfulness
-- body mechanics and breathing
+- body mechanics and breath control
-  - eq Alexander technique
-- practice techniques and learning to learn
+- critical listening
-- effective practice techniques
+- effective practice for learning
     - intentional practice
     - desirable difficulty
     - spaced recall
-- critical listening
+    - visualisation
-- audiation and producing noise
+- audiation and production
-  - hearing and identifying notes
-    - relative to tonal centre
+  - pitch relative to tonal centre
-    - AKA functional ear training
   - feeling rhythm
+- instrument skills
-- theory and notation
+- notation reading and writing
+  - to support ear first
 - harmony and counterpoint
-- instrument skills
 - musical languages and improvisation
-- performance skills
-  - including interpersonal
+- performing
 - teachers, courses and tools

 # Resources